gammapy/gammapy/docs/maps/index.rst

 `gammapy.maps` is organized around two data structures:
-*geometry* classes inheriting from `~MapGeom` and *map* classes inheriting from `~MapBase`.
+*geometry* classes inheriting from `~MapGeom` and *map* classes inheriting from `~Map`.
 A geometry defines the map boundaries, pixelization scheme, and provides methods for converting to/from map and pixel coordinates.
-A map owns a `~MapGeom` instance as well as a data structure containing map values.
-Where possible it is recommended to use the abstract `~MapBase` interface for accessing or updating the contents of a map as this allows algorithms to be used interchangeably with different map representations.
+A map owns a `~MapGeom` instance as well as a data array containing map values.
+Where possible it is recommended to use the abstract `~Map` interface for accessing or updating the contents of a map as this allows algorithms to be used interchangeably with different map representations.
 The following reviews methods of the abstract